cschladetsch/Mario/Assets/Resources/Readme.txt

-This folder contains all the prefabs for the visuals for each ingredient.
+Images folder contains UI images for all items.

-There should be a matching prefab in the Prefabs/IngredientInfos folder.
+Scene folder contains Game-Objects for each item, incuding correct script etc.